spardza/projectTest/README.md

 # projectTest
 A test repository for my first even github usage

---- TO BEGIN WITH ---
+--- TO BEGIN WITH ---<br />
 Go to github.com and create a new repository.
 Then copy the URL to the repository before proceeding with 'git clone ...'

 If you get stuck in a commit (happens if you forgot -m), then do this: press ESC, then type in ':wq'